 The FDA has issued several safety warnings about the potential risks associated with using PPIs long term.
 The FDA has also acknowledged the increased risk of such health concerns as fractures, kidney failure, and other health conditions as direct results of long-term PPI use.

-If you took any brand name or generic PPI—by prescription or over the counter—and you experienced kidney problems or broken bones, you have a case.
+If you took any brand name or generic PPI, by prescription or over the counter, and you experienced kidney problems or broken bones, you have a valid case.
 The maker of the drug you took acted with negligence, and they are responsible for the damage done.
-We can help you make a financial recovery.
+A proton pump inhibitor lawsuit attorney can help you make a financial recovery.

-There is no way to reverse a serious medical condition like kidney disease.
-But that doesn’t mean you have to bear the costs alone.
-Jon Foy & Associates can help you hold the drug companies responsible and potentially get rid of your medical bills for good.
-We will sit down with you for a FREE consultation and discuss your case.
-Call us at 404-400-4000 and get your free consultation today.
+There is no way to reverse a serious medical condition like kidney disease, but that doesn’t mean you have to bear the costs alone.
+John Foy & Associates can help you hold the drug companies responsible and try to rid yourself of medical bills for good.